 CBD is the latest health craze and people are eager to get their hands on it.
 In fact, the entire industry is projected to be worth $22 billion by 2022.
-This is because it has been shown to be an effective natural remedy for anxiety, depression, seizures, chronic pain, acne, and even contains neuroprotective qualities.
-There are hundreds of companies coming out with their own CBD lines but, as is the case with organic foods, they might not be as pure and clean-cut as they seem.
+There are hundreds of companies coming out with their own CBD lines but, as is the case with organic foods, some might not be as pure and clean-cut as they seem.

 Not all CBD is created equal.
 Certain strains may contain residual solvents, bacteria or fungus, high amounts of THC, metals, and the worst of all…pesticides.
 Seeing as CBD, in general, has a reputation for being holistic, natural, and overall healthful, people tend to just assume that it’s 100% pure and responsibly grown.
 This is why it’s important to do your research before ordering a $60 bottle of magic remedies off the internet or from your local health food store.
 These are things you should look out for when buying CBD.